 Posted on March 30, 2021 by Travis Peterson

 A recent article in Automotive News showcased how the overall market for DMS software is in flux with disrupters cracking the decades-old duopoly of CDK and Reynolds and Reynolds.
 NADA 2021 proved the point with as many as 20 companies exhibiting DMS software.
-If you’re one of the many dealerships who recently signed with a new provider, you’re going to need to buckle up.
+If you’re one of the many dealerships who recently signed with a new provider and are about to undergo a DMS switch, you’re going to need to buckle up.

 As a Comptroller for many years, I know first-hand that changing systems is an tough process.
 It’s often likened to a heart transplant since the DMS is your central operating system and data repository.
 Yet, proper planning before, during, and after the transition can make the process less painful and time-consuming, and ensure data retention and integrity.
 Following are the essential building blocks for the three stages of the transition for a successful DMS conversion.